benmeyersUSC/benmeyersUSC.github.io/_posts/2024-11-28-hamming-codes.md

 [HammingCodes.py](https://github.com/benmeyersUSC/RandomScripts/tree/main/error_correcting_codes)

 Hamming codes are a category of error-correcting codes that enable both detection and reversion of errors in binary data.
-Suppose I wanted to sent a byte of information over a network to another computer; suppose I have data being stored on a disk in my computer; while technology today seems to do these things effortlessly, it was not always so.
+Suppose I wanted to send a byte of information over a network to another computer; suppose I have data being stored on a disk in my computer; while technology today seems to do these things effortlessly, it was not always so.
 If you could just send binary data through wires or through the air, how would you go about efficiently ensuring that messages come through cleanly?
 There are many different ways in which a bit, being represented somehow physically in transit or storage, can be flipped or shut to 0.
 Data can become somewhat garbled in translation.
 Do I send it every couple seconds until I get a reply confirming the clean reception?
 What if *that* message has a bit-flip on its way to me?